 For the last 24 hours, I’ve kept my phone, iPad and computer turned off, and shut away in my office.
 I was feeling horribly overwhelmed, as I often am – sick of social media, and everything digital.
 I’ve been playing with bits of…

 When I’m working on a new book, I like to print it off and carry it around with me, to experience as a book as early as possible.

 Used a Filofax holepunch on loose sketches, notes, to-do lists and old diary pages – then stitched it all together as a “book”.

 (This type of stitch is called Japanese stab binding.)

 What do you do with yours?

-Recently, instead of distributing boring sheets of A4 after a talk – I decided to provide the same content as a one-off, mini-booklet (still using just one sheet of A4).
+Recently, instead of distributing boring sheets of A4 after a talk – I made a one-off, mini-booklet (still using just one sheet of A4).